Energy Efficient and Responsible Sourcing

 We are focused on conserving energy and reducing the Grayhaven’s overall carbon footprint.
 Moving to long life LED light bulbs, hanging sheets to dry, setting outdoor lights on timers that are adjusted seasonally, and insulating for better temperature retention are some of the strategies we are implementing.
 We have information available about bicycle rental and public transportation.
 Want to help?
-Remember to turn the lights and air-conditioning off when you leave your room, and consider the bus or enjoying a bike ride into town for the day instead of driving.
+Remember to turn the lights off and air-conditioning down when you leave your room, and consider the bus or enjoying a bike ride into town for the day instead of driving.

 We use high efficiency machines to conserve water and try to minimize laundry during your stay by not changing sheets and towels daily.
 Low flow heads are being attached to faucets, rainwater is collected to water plants and native and drought tolerant plants are being planted on the grounds.
 Want to help?
 Try turning the faucet off while brushing your teeth, avoid using the toilet as a trash receptacle, and turn the water off while you lather your hands for washing.